MarkusH/talk-orm/examples.rst

 The filter on ``author_id`` will automatically be populated by Django and limit the books to the set of authors selected in the first query.

-If you want to further limit the books queryset, you can do so using ``Prefetch`` objects::
+If you want to limit the books queryset further, you can do so using ``Prefetch`` objects::

     >>> from django.db.models import Prefetch